opral/monorepo/inlang/guides/how-to-inlang-app/how-to-inlang-app.md

 })
 ```

-Or, to open a GitHub repo from a browser:
+Or, use createNodeishMemoryFs to open a GitHub repo from a browser:

 ```typescript
 import { createNodeishMemoryFs } from "@lix-js/fs"